KhalilAbboud/Datacamp-notes/README.md

 ## 📚 Table of Contents

 ### 🔵 Python
--introduction to python
+- introduction to python
--intermediate python
+- intermediate python
--Data manipulations with panda
+- Data manipulations with panda

 ### 🟠 SQL
 - introduction to sql